TBeijen/tbnl-hugo/content/post/2022-12-23-the-mysterious-case-of-the-missing-ecr-image.md

 }
 ```

-### Ways to mitigate
+## Ways to mitigate

 One of the ways to mitigate is to increase the number of preserved tags.
-But... this reduces the risk.
-Does not rule it out.
-Long-living layer cache combined with files that hardly change, or worse: Get reverted to a previous state ("previous icon was better") can still cause this problem.
+But... this merely reduces the risk.
+It does not rule it out.
+Long-living layer cache combined with files that hardly change, or worse, get reverted to a previous state ("previous icon was better") can still cause this problem.

-The better fix here would be to add the git revision or git tag as content to a file in the image.
+A better fix here would be to add the git revision or git tag as content to a file in the image.
+This forces any new git revision to result in a new image checksum.
 This could be considered good practice anyway because now a version identifier becomes part of the image, instead of just being a tag.

-### Concluding
+## Concluding

-> Caching is hard
+As they say: "Caching is hard".
+Locally cached image layers can affect the upload result in a remote registry in unforeseen ways.

 Hopefully this either saves anyone some time, gives some insight into docker image layers or at the very least was mildly entertaining.

-If having any form of feedback, don't hesitate to reach out via Twitter or Mastodon.
+If having any form of feedback, don't hesitate to reach out via [Twitter](https://twitter.com/TBeijen)[^footnote_twitter] or [Mastodon](https://hachyderm.io/@tbeijen).

+[^footnote_ecr_cost]: With a retention of max.
+14 days, ECR is not in the low-hanging fruit category of our potential cost-optimisations
+[^footnote_podman]: Shout out to [Podman](https://podman.io/) which proves to be a drop-in replacement for Docker Desktop, with strongly reduced fan-noise.
+[^footnote_twitter]: If it's still around and still has a tech community